 Hello, work-friendly uniform.
 While the black jacket, sweater and chino combo might feel ho-hum, the bold punch of these white booties definitely adds a welcome contrast.
 And don't forget to have fun with proportions here—you'll find it particularly useful for balancing out the width of your pants with the heft of your Chelsea boots.

-5. SQUARE-TOEDon't be intimidated, this is your everyday bootie.
+Don't be intimidated, this is your everyday bootie.
 Whether it's done up in suede, leather, canvas, croc, patent leather and so on, consider these your throw-on-and-go staple.
 They're just a bit different from the round- or almond-toe style you're used to.

-Wear Them With: A Bright Pop of Color
+Wear Them With: A Bright Pop Of Color

 We weren't kidding when we said these sharp-toed beauties will be your daily footwear choice.
 See how they make a simple turtleneck look dressed up?
 Okay, so the blazer might have a little bit to do with that, but we think the cropped flare of these classic blues show off that unique boot shape.
 That's all you need to take a basic outfit and elevate it one notch.